 The BGS palaeontology and biostratigraphy collections are split between Keyworth and Edinburgh, with the former holding most of the English and Welsh material, and the latter the majority of the Scottish material.
 Most of the type, figured and cited material is stored centrally at Keyworth.

-- Type & Stratigraphic Collection.
-All type, figured and cited macrofossils, plus other museum quality material selected for its stratigraphical importance.
+- Type and Stratigraphic Collection: all type, figured and cited macrofossils, plus other museum-quality material selected for its stratigraphical importance.
 There are over 250 000 specimens in Keyworth and about 5000 in Edinburgh.
 They are a useful starting point for many palaeontological studies.

-- Survey Collection.
-Material collected by Survey officers for biostratigraphic study.
-There are about 1 250 000 specimens in Keyworth and 400 000 in Edinburgh.
+- Survey Collection: material collected by survey officers for biostratigraphical study.
+There are about 1.25 million specimens in Keyworth and 400 000 in Edinburgh.